-The following is a list of the 10 youth challenges in Ramadan and their solutions.
-No matter how difficult such challenges sound to you as a youth, the first step in overcoming them is to say and believe with unshakable faith in your Lord the Omnipotent: “Yes, by my God’s Power, I can overcome them all!”
+The following is a list of 10 challenges that you might face as a youth during Ramadan.
+No matter how difficult such challenges sound to you, the first step in overcoming them is to believe with unshakable faith in your Lord the Omnipotent saying: “Yes, by God’s Power, I can overcome them all!”
 You will then start your Ramadan journey with positive thinking and energy to overcome any challenge, fight any temptation, and achieve any goal in Ramadan.

 Solution: Make a lot of du’a to your Lord Almighty to empower you with all the energy and patience you need.
 And learn about the countless benefits and special rewards of Ramadan to keep your eyes on the prize and so get all the motivation you need.

-(2) Hunger, thirst, and tiredness due to long day at school with a lot of classes and sometimes physical activities
+2. Hunger, thirst, and tiredness due to a long day at school with a lot of classes and sometimes physical activities

-Solution: Have suhur at its best time right before Fajr prayer, with a healthy meal including enough drink to give you enough strength and keep you well hydrated during fasting.
-Also, avoid excessive physical activities and remember that you have the right to ask your school to be exempt from it during Ramadan for religious reasons.
-Remember that feeling hungry and thirsty is part of what is meant to be fasting, so that is a good thing not a bad thing.
+Solution: Have suhur at its best time right before fajr prayer, with a healthy meal including enough drink to give you enough strength and keep you well hydrated during fasting.
+Also, avoid excessive physical activities and remember that you have the right to ask your school to be exempt during Ramadan for religious reasons.
+Remember that feeling hungry and thirsty is part of what is meant to be fasting, so it is a good thing not a bad thing.

-(3) Lack of sleep due to late long taraweeh, very early suhur, and early start of school day
+3. Lack of sleep due to late long tarawih, very early suhur, and early start of school day

-Solution: set a schedule with balanced set of priorities for school, prayer, Quran, dhikr, taraweeh, suhur, etc. Manage your time well and do not waste it in frivolous things such as excessive use of electronics.
+Solution: set a schedule with a balanced set of priorities for school, prayer, Quran, dhikr, tarawih, suhur, etc. Manage your time well and do not waste it in frivolous things such as excessive use of electronics.

-Solution: believe that fasting sharpens the mind and so gives more focus, not less, because of less food and high spirituality.
+Solution: believe that fasting sharpens your mind and gives you more focus, not less, because of less food and high spirituality.
 In general, eating and drinking make one sleepy and lazy.

-Solution: as much as possible, avoid being in any surroundings or gatherings at school or outside where there are evil temptations, and avoid excessive use of electronics and being on the internet
+Solution: as much as possible, avoid being in any surroundings or gatherings at school or outside where there are evil temptations, and avoid excessive use of electronics and unnecessary surfing of the internet.

 Solution: do not feel bad or feel that you are missing food or drink, instead, you should feel grateful that you are guided to be fasting and make du’a that they be guided too.
 If it is lunch time, do not go to the cafeteria, instead ask the administration to let you go to a different place such as the library; they can make such accommodation because you have a religious excuse.